scottsauber/notes/quotes/Coaching.md

 "A lot of people think programming is typing.
 It's not.
 It's thinking.
 Throwing away code is throwing away your typing, not your thinking."

 "Assumptions blind, hypotheses guide"

+"People don't care what you know until they know that you care."